 Since this is an internet-related bug, change inside proxy setup may also be effective to solve “We couldn’t connect to the update service” problem.
 Here are the steps to follow-

 - Go to Cortana and type Settings.
 Now click on the best-matched name to open this app.

-- Once Settings window opens up, select Network & Internet category.
+- Once the Settings window opens up, select the Network & Internet category.